aroberge/ideas/README.md

 and end up closing the issue: I already have too many ideas of my own for this project, too many other projects, and not enough time to do all that I want.

+That being said, I do like tinkering with import hooks ...

 > _In file X.py, you do not respect convention Y from PEP-8.
 This is unacceptable
 > in a Python project._